hounfodji/Super-Voice-Assistant/Readme.md

 - `POST /api/process/`: Accepts text input and returns the AI-generated response.

 ## Future Features
-I'm constantly working to improve Django-Voice-Assistant.
+I'm constantly working to improve Super-Voice-Assistant.
 Here are some features i am planning to implement:

 - [ ] Store messages in a PostgreSQL database for conversation history
 - [ ] Add option to stop AI from speaking mid-response